djyt/cannonball/README.md

 * Right click and choose 'Set as StartUp project'.
 * Set working directory to something sensible.
 Right click -> Configuration properties -> Debugging
 * Copy SDL2.DLL and the roms subdirectory to the working directory.
+* Ensure config.xml and the res subdirectory are in the working directory.
 * Copy the OutRun revision B romset to the roms subdirectory.
 Rename the files if necessary.
 * You can then compile, debug and run from Visual Studio as expected.